smscommunity/sms-guide/editor.md

 For the love of god, never indent anything by 4 or more normal spaces; it'll trigger a multiline code block and leave you confuse-o.

 ## Extended Markdown Guide
 Basic Markdown is simple but scrappy, and doesn't support stuff like video embeds for example.
 You can copy examples to get those working if you fancy.
-There are three main things whose existence you should note, whether you try to use them or not:
+There are 2 main things whose existence you should note, whether you try to use them or not:

 ### Macros (e.g. Video Embed)